nrwl/nx/docs/shared/node-server-tutorial/2-project-graph.md

 ---
-title: 'Node Standalone Tutorial - Part 2: Project Graph'
+title: 'Node Server Tutorial - Part 2: Project Graph'
 description: In this tutorial you'll create a backend-focused workspace with Nx.
 ---

-# Node Standalone Tutorial - Part 2: Project Graph
+# Node Server Tutorial - Part 2: Project Graph

 Run the command: `npx nx graph`.
 A browser should open up with the following contents:

-{% graph height="200px" type="project" jsonFile="shared/node-tutorial/initial-project-graph.json" %}
+{% graph height="200px" type="project" jsonFile="shared/node-server-tutorial/initial-project-graph.json" %}
 {% /graph %}

 You'll notice that there is no dependency drawn from `products-api` to the `auth` library.
 The project graph is derived from the source code of your workspace.
 Once we actually wire everything up, the project graph will update accordingly.